RobertBaruch/amaranth-tutorial/4_basicops.md

 | `<`      | less than                |
 | `<=`     | less than or equal to    |

-Note that there are no translatable Python logical operators (`and`, `or`).
-The logical reduction functions `any` and `all` are also not available in nMigen expressions.
-Attempts to use an nMigen value as a boolean will result in an error saying `Attempted to convert nMigen value to boolean`.
+Note that there are no translatable Python logical operators (`not`, `and`, `or`).
+Attempts to use an Amaranth value as a boolean will result in an error saying `Attempted to convert Amaranth value to Python boolean`.

 Shift right is effectively arithmetic, where the sign bit is present for signed Values, or absent (or implicitly zero) for unsigned Values.
 Consider that if right shift is applied to a signed Value, the shift properly duplicates the sign bit.
 If it is applied to an unsigned Value, the shift is logical -- you could consider it an arithmetic shift where the "missing" sign bit is always zero.
 Because shift right on an unsigned Value is the same as logical shift right, `>>` is a logical shift right when applied to an unsigned Value.